Dental FAQs in Horsham

 It hides in your mouth, destroying gum tissue and teeth, and it can lead to strokes, heart attacks, and pregnancy complications.
 Don’t think it’s your problem?
 Conservative estimates report that up to 80 percent of the population unknowingly has gum disease in some form.
 Dr. Henkel provides periodontal therapy to help combat gum disease, preventing further complications from this common disease.

 Experience comfortable, state-of-the-art dental care in Philadelphia, Horsham, and surrounding areas with Horsham Dental Elements.
 We proudly serve patients from all over Montgomery, Philadelphia, and Bucks County.
-Contact us today to make an appointment and discover the difference technology, education, and experience can make in your dental care.
+Contact us today to make an appointment and discover what difference in technology, education, and experience can make in your dental care.